What is a meme? A meme is a virally-transmitted photograph that is embellished with text that pokes fun at a cultural symbol or social idea.

 - Lolcats: A pet lovers creation.

 - Tell Me More: Comic Gene Wilder slyly mocking someone’s knowledge

 - Hey Girl: A take on actor Ryan Gosling’s potential as the perfect boyfriend — sometimes he’s saying “Thank you” sometimes he’s just telling you what day of the week it is.

 Some internet memes are also about shock-value and drama:

 Urban Myth Meme Examples

-Some memes are urban myths that proclaim some kind of life lesson:
+Other memes are urban myths that tout some kind of life lesson: